 The Consular Corps of Arizona is proud to sponsor the Governor’s Scholarships.
 As an organization dedicated to civic engagement and fostering educational opportunity, the CCAZ created this award in 2013 to honor an outstanding new graduate from one of the three state universities.
-This annual scholarship, now in its second year, will be presented to a student who has exhibited exceptional academic merit, to assist them in pursuing a graduate degree at Arizona State University, Northern Arizona University, or the University of Arizona.
+This annual scholarship, now in its fourth year, will be presented to a student who has exhibited exceptional academic merit, to assist them in pursuing a graduate degree at Arizona State University, Northern Arizona University, or the University of Arizona.

 This scholarship is not affiliated with the Office of the Arizona Governor, nor is it aligned with any of the three universities.
 The steering and selection committee come from the fields of education, business, and government.

-The Governor’s Scholarship is a nonrenewable financial award in the amount of thirteen thousand dollars ($10,000).
+The Governor’s Scholarship is a nonrenewable financial award in the amount of ten thousand dollars ($10,000).
 It must be used to pursue immediate graduate study at Arizona State University, Northern Arizona University, or the University of Arizona.
 The scholarship cannot be deferred or transferred.
-Upon confirmation of enrollment, the funds will be distributed directly to the appropriate institution of postsecondary education.
+Upon confirmation of enrollment, the funds will be distributed directly to the appropriate institution of post secondary education.

-The Governor’s Scholarship is designed to award academic excellence and commitment to community.
+The Governor’s Scholarship is designed to award academic excellence.
 The selected student will have distinguished himself or herself as an accomplished scholar: motivated, well-rounded, high achieving, and intellectually curious.
-Ideal candidates will have a demonstrated desire to serve others, a record of civic enrichment, and an interest in foreign affairs, political science, government, or a related field.
+He or she will have a strong commitment to service and is expected to show in his or her application materials a demonstrated record of meaningful civic enrichment.